siraben/evm-assembler/README.md

 $ python main.py demo/factorial.lisp
 ```

-The output of this command will be a new file named
+The output of this command will be a new file named `factorial.bin` in
-`demo/factorial.lisp.vm`, which contains the bytecode of the assembled
+your current directory, which contains the hexadecimal representation
-program.
+of the assembled program.

 Please note that the previous functionalities related to running a
 private node, or reporting the stack, contract code and memory at the